admin-shell-io/smt-semantic-models/README_OpenQuestions.md

 	* Circularity/safetyMeasures is a Link to a pdf, here it is a SMC with a SML of extinguishingAgents...
 Extinguishing agent are mentioned in DIN SPEC 99100 but as Symbols/Labels and documentation for conformity
 	* Circularity/endOfLifeInformation not part of DIN SPEC 991100 ?
 	* Circularity/renewable Content not part of DIN SPEC 991100 ?
+	* Two Alternatives to model NegativeEvents, see ProductCondition_shared.ttl or solution of BatteryPass?